 - A “Fighting for You” Manager: Those who believe a manager’s job is to fight for the best offer for the candidate, get it, and then tell the candidate that they did so. are the ‘I won’t make you pantomime through a process if you don’t have to.’
 These folks take no pleasure in the art of haggling, so they don’t want to ‘insult’ others by making them go through it.

-When a Haggler Manager runs into a candidate who appreciates a Fighting for You Manager – they may be surprised when the candidate doesn’t negotiate at all, and just accepts the offer.
-When a Fighting for You Manager offers a job to a candidate who appreciates a Haggler Manager, they are bewildered when the candidate still tries to negotiate, right after they spent time telling them that they already fought for the best offer.
+When a Haggler Manager runs into a candidate who expects a Fighting for You Manager – they may be surprised when the candidate doesn’t negotiate at all, and just accepts the offer.
+When a Fighting for You Manager offers a job to a candidate who expects a Haggler Manager, they are bewildered when the candidate still tries to negotiate, right after they spent time telling them that they already fought for the best offer.

 I think it’s helpful for managers to signal strongly throughout the interview with language that open to negotiation or if they intend to make the first offer, the best offer.
 If you’re a candidate doing research on an organization, it’s helpful to ask “What was the negotiation process like?” when dong informational interviews – to get a sense of what a manager’s style is.

 2. Perhaps my lower salary history limited me?

 This argument should inspire everyone to try to negotiate, even knowing that they may get static for doing so.
 Some employers suggest that your lower (current or previous) salary has relevance to what they are going to pay you.
 After all, why bother to ask you your current salary or have you fill out forms listing your entire salary history if it wasn’t relevant?